ace411/bingo-functional/docs/repl.md

 Result: 1.0.0
 ```

+## Important

+- Semi-colons are not required

-**Note:** To make the most of the console experience, read the rest of the bingo-functional documentation.
+- To make the most of the console experience, read the rest of the bingo-functional documentation.